Submissions

 - Include all authors (primary and secondary) exactly as you wish them to appear on published material and in the correct order

 - Prepare an abstract title (max 255 character limit).
-Please use Sentence Case for the title (capitalize the first letter of the title and lower case for all other letters unless required)
+Please use Sentence Case for the title (capitalize the first letter of the title and lower case for all other letters unless required) and do not include a period (.) at the end of the title

-- Prepare the abstract (max 1500 character limit – approximately 150 words)
+- Prepare the abstract (max 3000 character limit – approximately 300 words)

 - Submit the abstract via CDS’s online abstract management system.